-5.3 QUALITY SECTION OVERVIEW
+4.2 QUALITY SECTION OVERVIEW

-- The prior three months PPM performance will be considered for each rating.
+- The prior three months PPM performance will be posted for each rating.
 The maximum amount of points that can be earned is 25 for this section.
-A supplier's PPM performance will be calculated as follows: - PPM = # of nonconforming pieces or pounds shipped / # of total pieces or pounds shipped X 1,000,000
+A supplier's PPM performance will be calculated as follows: - PPM = # of nonconforming pieces or weight shipped / # of total pieces or pounds shipped X 1,000,000

-5.4 DELIVERY SECTION OVERVIEW
+4.3 DELIVERY SECTION OVERVIEW

-- The prior three months PPM performance will be considered for each rating.
+- The prior three months PPM performance will be posted for each rating.
 The maximum amount of points that can be earned is 25 for this section.
-A supplier's PPM performance will be calculated as follows: - PPM = # of late pieces or pounds shipped / # of total pieces or pounds shipped X 1,000,000 - Cost reduction and cost competitiveness calculations will be based on calendar year-to-date achievement.
-Each January 1, supplier's cost reduction percentage will be reset - Approved engineering savings on pre-production programs will be credited in the calendar year in which they were approved. - The maximum amount of points for this section is 25.
+A supplier's PPM performance will be calculated as follows: - PPM = # of late pieces or weight shipped / # of total pieces or pounds shipped X 1,000,000